RT Cunningham

 Many people think Christ started a religion.
 He started a church, which means an organized body of believers.
 Christianity, as a new religion, began after Jesus died.
 During his lifetime, he never designated a place of worship.
 After his death, believers would gather in each other's homes for fellowship and prayer.

 In Matthew 18:20 (NASB), Christ stated, "For where two or three have gathered together in My name, I am there in their midst."
 This literally means that a place of worship can be almost anywhere.
-A fancy building is not necessary, and a large congregation is not required.
+A fancy building isn't necessary, and a large congregation isn't required.

 I only go to a place of worship when Josie wants me to go with her.
-It is more likely that the two of us will engage in prayer at home or at one of our children's homes.
+It's more likely that the two of us will engage in prayer at home or at one of our children's homes.

 Writing About Politics and Religion

 There are people who specialize in writing about politics or religion, or both.
-I am not one of them.
+I'm not one of them.
 Back in the 1990s, when I ran a bulletin board service, I learned the easiest way to start an argument was by allowing politics and religion on the message boards.

-Since then, I have refrained from writing about either one for a long time.
-This will probably be the only time you will see religion mentioned on this blog.
+Since then, I've refrained from writing about either one for a long time.

 Image by Gerd Altmann from Pixabay